suetco/suet/README.md

 ## Issues

 You can submit an issue at [github.com/kehers/suet/issues](http://github.com/kehers/suet/issues).
-If you require email support, you will need to purchase a [one-time licence for $70](https://pay.paddle.com/checkout/515197).
+If you require email support, you will need to [purchase a licence](https://pay.paddle.com/checkout/515197)(costs $70/year).

 ## Copyright/Licence

 Copyright (c) 2017 Opeyemi Obembe.
 Released under the [GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.txt).

-If you use Suet for more than one Mailgun domain, make money from your list, want email support or just want to support development, consider purchasing a [one-time licence for $70](https://pay.paddle.com/checkout/515197).
+If you use Suet for more than one Mailgun domain, make money from any of your domains, want email support or just want to support development, consider purchasing a [licence for $70/year](https://pay.paddle.com/checkout/515197).